Probing $\mu$eV ALPs with future LHAASO observation of AGN $\gamma$-ray spectra: Photon survival probability

 \subsection{Magnetic field assumption}

 The magnetic fields around the AGN gamma-ray source commonly include those in the jet, the radio lobes, and the host galaxy.
 The jet $B$ is believed to decrease as the distance to the central engine along the jet axis \cite{Tavecchio2015,Zheng2017,Meyer2014magnetic}.
 At the VHE emission region, the typical value of $B$ is in the interval of 0.1-5$\,$G \cite{Tavecchio2015,Zheng2017,Kang2014,Meyer2014magnetic,Xue2016,Sullivan2009}.
-The typical value of the magnetic field in the radio lobes is $10\,\mu$G for a coherence length of 10\,kpc \cite{IAXO2019,Pudritz2012}.
+The actual field strength in the radio lobes might be of order 1 to a few tens of $\mu$G in large \cite{Pudritz2012}, which depends strongly on the lobe size and power.
 The magnetic field in the host galactic is poorly known and its strength is approximately equal to $\mu$G with coherence lengths of the order of 0.1 to 0.2\,kpc \cite{Widrow2002,Meyer2014magnetic,IAXO2019}.
 A part of VHE $\gamma-$ray AGNs are located in galaxy clusters \cite{hardening2}, where the typical $B$ value is 5\,$\mu$G with coherence lengths of 10-100\,kpc \cite{IAXO2019,Widrow2002,Fermi2016alp}.